How to calculate the date of Easter

 - The numerical value of the current year must be divided by 7, write down the remainder, since there will be too many numbers to remember.

-- The numerical value of the year must be divided by 19, and the remainder must be written down.
+- The numerical value of the year must be divided by 19 and the remainder recorded.

 - Then divide the numerical value of the current year by 4 and also write down the remainder.

-After that, we work with the recorded residues.
+After that, we work with the recorded balances.

 - The second remainder must be multiplied by 19.

-- Divide the resulting figure by 30.
-It turns out the remainder, which needs to be fixed.
+- We divide the resulting figure by 30.
+The result is a remainder that needs to be recorded.

-- Now we multiply the third remainder by 2.
+- Now multiply the third remainder by 2.

 - And multiply the first remainder by 4.

-- The last remainder is multiplied by 6.
+- We multiply the last remainder by 6.

 - Add up the results and add 6.

-- Divide the resulting number by 7, calculate the remainder.
+- Divide the resulting number by 7 and calculate the remainder.

-- To determine the exact date, you need to add the fourth and fifth remainder and subtract 9 from the resulting date.
+- To determine the exact date, you need to add the fourth and fifth remainders and subtract 9 from the resulting date.

 How is Catholic Easter calculated?

 Easter is a very important holiday for Catholics.
-On this date, bright performances and festivities take place.
+On this date, colorful performances and celebrations take place.

 Once upon a time, Catholics celebrated this holiday together with Christians on the same day.
-This happened according to the Julian calendar, but from the 16th century the Julian style was replaced by the Gregorian one.
-And Russia kept the old calendar, and now the dates of Catholic and Orthodox Easter are calculated according to different calendars, but at the same time, the dates coincide regularly, once every 3-4 years.
+This took place according to the Julian calendar, but from the 16th century the Julian style was replaced by the Gregorian.
+But Russia kept the old calendar, and now the dates of Catholic and Orthodox Easter are calculated according to different calendars, but at the same time, regularly, once every 3-4 years, the dates coincide.
 There is a whole complex algorithm for calculating Catholic Easter, although in religious publications you can always easily find the date of Easter for the current year.

-How the date of Easter was calculated earlier
+How they used to calculate the date of Easter

-Previously, the date of the holiday was calculated according to the following principle: "Easter falls on the first Sunday after the spring full moon."
-The spring full moon is, accordingly, the full moon that follows the spring equinox.
+Previously, the date of the holiday was calculated according to the following principle: “Easter falls on the first Sunday after the spring full moon.”
+The spring full moon is, appropriately, the full moon that follows the arrival of the spring equinox.

-The full moon came before March 21 (the day of the vernal equinox), the next full moon was considered Easter.
-And if the Easter full moon falls on a Sunday, then Easter is celebrated the next Sunday.
+The full moon occurred earlier than March 21 (the day of the vernal equinox); Easter was considered to be the next full moon.
+And if the Easter full moon falls on a Sunday, then Easter is celebrated on the following Sunday.

 You can always find out the date of Easter several years in advance.
-You do not need to calculate the date of Easter yourself, especially since with your own calculations there is a high probability of making mistakes, which means that the date of Easter will be calculated incorrectly.
+You do not need to calculate the date of Easter yourself, especially since when doing your own calculations there is a high probability of making mistakes, which means that the date of Easter will be calculated incorrectly.